KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

   </tr>
 </table>

-#### Loader Version 4 Interface Requirements
+#### Loader and Driver Interface Version 4 Requirements

-The major change to version 4 of the loader/driver interface is the support of
-[Unknown Physical Device Extensions](#driver-unknown-physical-device-extensions) using the `vk_icdGetPhysicalDeviceProcAddr` function.
+The major change to version 4 of this interface version is the support of [Unknown Physical Device Extensions](#driver-unknown-physical-device-extensions) using the `vk_icdGetPhysicalDeviceProcAddr` function.
 This function is purely optional.